se-edu/learningresources/contents/java/Java.md

 }
 ```

-And let us assume that you for some reason cannot modify this code.
+And let us assume that you, for some reason, cannot modify this code.
 But you are interested in making a new class `Sheep`
 that extends `Animal` and do something when his age reaches certain threshold.
 But the annoying thing is that somebody
 decided that it is a good idea to make the age value `private` instead of `protected` in a top-level class such as this!
 So you cannot access the age of your `Sheep` even though it is an `Animal`.